stts-se/wikispeech-server/README.md

 ## Configuration:

-For local configuration, make a copy of wikispeech_server/user-host_example.conf, name it ```<username>-<hostname>.conf```, and edit it as needed.
+For local configuration, make a copy of wikispeech_server/default.conf, name it ```<username>-<hostname>.conf```, and edit it as needed.

 The file contains settings for:
+* Server
-* server port (default: 10000)
+** server port (default: 10000)
-* log_level (default: warning)
+** log_level (default: warning)
-* debug_mode: python flask setting to reload when files are edited. (default: False)
+** debug_mode: python flask setting to reload when files are edited. (default: False)
+* Audio settings
-* audio_tmpdir: output directory for soundfiles.
-This directory needs to exist. (default: ./wikispeech_server/tmp)
-* audio_url_prefix: how the soundfiles should be served.
+** audio_tmpdir: output directory for soundfiles.
+This directory needs to exist. (default: ./wikispeech_server/tmp) ** audio_url_prefix: how the soundfiles should be served.
 Change this for production, and serve through eg. apache. (default: http://localhost:10000/audio)
+* Services
-* lexicon: url to lexicon server. (default: http://localhost:8787)
-* marytts: url to marytts server. (default: http://localhost:59125/process)
+** lexicon: url to lexicon server. (default: http://localhost:8787) ** marytts: url to marytts server. (default: http://localhost:59125/process)
+* Tests
-* run_startup_test: Run or don't run a lot of tests - they may fail if configuration is incorrect, or lexicon/marytts servers are not found. (default: True)
+** run_startup_test: Run or don't run a lot of tests - they may fail if configuration is incorrect, or lexicon/marytts servers are not found. (default: True)
-* quit_on_error: Quit if a test fails. (default: False)
+** quit_on_error: Quit if a test fails. (default: False)